asyrafzlkln96/drone-programming/README.md

 # drone-programming
 Projects related with Drone.
-All code are written in Python language
+All code are written in *Python language*

 # Usage
-pip install djitellopy
-pip install opencv-python
+pip install djitellopy opencv-python

 # Description of Drone Projects